/personal/car-insurance/guides/what-types-of-car-insurance-are-there/What types of car insurance are there?

-If you use your car on roads or in public places, it is a legal requirement in the UK to have car insurance in place for your vehicle.
-The minimum level of insurance cover you can have is third party car insurance.
+If you use your car on the roads or in public places, you’re probably already well aware that it’s a legal requirement in the UK to have a minimum of third party car insurance in place for your vehicle.

 Because of the very limited protection provided by third party car insurance, these policies are often cheaper than other forms of car insurance in the UK.

 What is third party, fire and theft car insurance?